garrandall/popular-music-data/tracks/lovers-and-friends-lil-jon-the-east-side-boyz-usher-ludacris.md

 I'm about to end up callin' it a night,
 You should holla at 'cha girl, tell her you shake it and seized, Pull off, beep-beep, shotgun in the GT with me
-She said, "Ohhh-ohhh, I'm ready to ride, yeah," "'Cause once you get inside, you can't change your mind," "Don't mean to sound impatient, but you gotta promise, baby, ohh..."
+She said, "Ohhh-oh, I'm ready to ride, yeah,"
+"'Cause once you get inside, you can't change your mind," "Don't mean to sound impatient, but you gotta promise, baby, oh..."

 Tell me again (Tell me again, my baby),
-That we'll be Lovers and Friends (Ohh, I gotta know, baby, aw yeah) Tell me again (Make sho' you right, ohh, before we leave), That we'll be Lovers and Friends (Ohh, it's a good look, baby)...
+That we'll be Lovers and Friends (Ohh, I gotta know, baby, aw yeah) Tell me again (Make sho' you right, oh, before we leave), That we'll be Lovers and Friends (Ohh, it's a good look, baby)...

 Sometimes wanna be your lover,